akkadotnet/akka.net/docs/articles/clustering/split-brain-resolver.md

 ### Keep Referee

-The strategy named `keep-referee` will down the part that does not contain the given referee node.
+The `keep-referee` strategy will simply down the part that does not contain the given referee node.

-If the remaining number of nodes are less than the configured `down-all-if-less-than-nodes` all nodes will be downed.
-If the referee node itself is removed all nodes will be downed.

-This strategy is good if you have one node that hosts some critical resource and the system cannot run without it.
-The drawback is that the referee node is a single point of failure, by design. `keep-referee` will never result in two separate clusters.
+When to use it?
+If you have a single node which is running processes crucial to existence of the entire cluster.

+Things to keep in mind:

+1. With this strategy, cluster will never split into two indenpendent ones, under any circumstances.
+2. A referee node is a single point of failure for the cluster.

+You can configure a minimum required amount of reachable nodes to maintain operability by using `down-all-if-less-than-nodes`.
+If a strategy will detect that the number of reachable nodes will go below that minimun it will down the entire partition even when referee node was reachable.

 Configuration: